GiannisMitr/CNN-Neural-Style-Transfer/README.md

 # CNN-Neural-Style-Transfer

 A convolutional neural network performing style transfer between two images.
-Imlemented with tensorflow
+Implemented with tensorflow

 Uses a VGG-19 network pretrained on ImageNet Dataset.
 Middle layers activations of content image and style image are utilized to define a composite cost.
 Then the generated image is run through the network and